packet-labs/AlgoTradingOnEquinixMetal/README.md

 ## Tear Down

-The deployed metal should be torn down (released) when no longer needed as the resources are billed by the hour.
+Because resources are billed by the hours, the deployed metal should be torn down (released) when no longer needed.
 Simply navigate back to the Equinix Console and "Delete" the deployed instance.
 It can be recreated at a later time to re-run the algo.

 ## What's next?

 This is a basic algo run across a single metal instance without any external data analysis.
 From here, an algorithm can processes other data sources, such as audio, video, press releases, Twitter, weather, etc to build its trading model.
-This will undoubtably require additional compute power requiring more larger and more complex infrastructure that can be provided via Equinix Metal.
+This will undoubtably require additional compute power requiring more larger and more complex infrastructure  - all of which can be provided via Equinix Metal.